martinmernerfer-dot/Current/El incoherente deseo de sentir menos.md

-“What if a demon were to creep after you one night, in your loneliest loneliness, and say, 'This life which you live must be lived by you once again and innumerable times more; and every pain and joy and thought and sigh must come again to you, all in the same sequence..." - Nietzche

 -  Experimentarla *como se debe* requiere vivirla de manera que estemos dispuestos a hacerlo de nuevo.
 Vivir con esto en mente es entonces, la carga mas pesada del ser.
 - Así que, si lo fuera a hacer de nuevo ¿conviene hacerlo con mas levedad?